-Section 301 as amended, establishes a number of congressional findings documenting the history of the Upper Mattaponi Tribe.
+Section 301 establishes a number of congressional findings documenting the history of the Upper Mattaponi Tribe.

-Section 302 as amended, provides definitions for the terms "Secretary", "Tribal Member," and "Tribe" of Title III.
+Section 302 provides definitions for the terms "Secretary," "Tribal Member," and "Tribe" of Title III.

-Section 303 as amended, extends Federal recognition to the Upper Mattaponi Tribe and provides that all Federal laws and regulations of general applicability to other Indian tribes apply to the Upper Mattaponi Tribe and its members.
-It also provides that the Tribe and its members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes.
-Finally, it defines the Service Area of the tribe for the purpose of delivering Federal services to tribal members.
+Section 303 extends federal recognition to the Upper Mattaponi Tribe and provides that all federal laws and regulations of general applicability to other Indian tribes apply to the Upper Mattaponi Tribe and its members.
+It also provides that the Tribe and its members shall be eligible for all services and benefits provided by the federal government to federally recognized Indian tribes.
+Finally, it defines the Service Area of the tribe for the purpose of delivering federal services to tribal members.

-Section 304 as amended, establishes the membership roll and the governing documents of the Upper Mattaponi Tribe as the most recent roll and governing documents submitted to the Secretary of the Department of the Interior before the date of enactment of this Act.
+Section 304 establishes the membership roll and the governing documents of the Upper Mattaponi Tribe as the most recent roll and governing documents submitted to the Secretary of the Interior before the date of enactment of this Act.

-Section 305 as amended, establishes the governing body of the Upper Mattaponi Tribe as the governing body in place as of the date of enactment of this Act or any subsequent governing body elected in accordance with election procedures specified in the governing documents of the Tribe.
+Section 305 establishes the governing body of the Upper Mattaponi Tribe as the governing body in place as of the date of enactment of this Act or any subsequent governing body elected in accordance with election procedures specified in the governing documents of the Tribe.

-Section 306 as amended, establishes the reservation of the Tribe as those certain lands that are transferred to the Secretary of the Department of the Interior within 25 years after the date of enactment of this Act.
-Consistent with applicable law, the Secretary is required to place any lands within specified counties into trust on behalf of the Tribe.
-Further, the Tribe is prohibited from conducting gaming pursuant to any inherent authority, the Indian Gaming Regulatory Act, or any other Federal law.
+Section 306 as amended establishes the reservation of the Tribe as those lands that are held in fee by the Tribe that were acquired by the Tribe on or before January 1, 2007.
+Further, the Secretary may place in trust any lands within the boundaries of specified counties on behalf of the Tribe.
+In addition, the Tribe is prohibited from conducting gaming pursuant to any inherent authority, the Indian Gaming Regulatory Act, or any other federal law.

-Section 307 as amended, provides that nothing expands, reduces, or affects in any manner any hunting, fishing, trapping, gathering, or water rights of the Tribe or its members.
+Section 307 provides that nothing expands, reduces, or affects in any manner any hunting, fishing, trapping, gathering, or water rights of the Tribe or its members.